 You’ll get to see stunning altars decorated with marigolds and sugar skulls, yummy foods like tamales, picnics at the cemetery, and all kinds of other festivities.

-It’s got a great mix of Spanish words, so you can call things by their original name.
+It’s got a great mix of Spanish words so that you can call things by their original name.

-This is a moving story about a young girl who is excited for her beloved grandfather’s spirit to visit her that night.
-It’s not scary and the story itself is simple enough for young kids to understand what’s happening.
+This is a moving story about a young girl excited for her beloved grandfather’s spirit to visit her that night.
+It’s not scary, and the story itself is simple enough for young kids to understand what’s happening.

-Like many of the other Day of the Dead books for kids, it uses a lot of Spanish words.
+Like many of the other Day of the Dead books for kids, it uses many Spanish words.
 This makes it a great book to read in an elementary classroom or for personal use.

 These happy skeletons sing, dance, play games, share stories, and eat their favorite foods all night long.
 And once morning starts to peak through, they clean up the party and head back to their coffins until next year’s event.

-The tone of this books pretty upbeat and it celebrates life and honoring friends and family who have passed away.
+The tone of this book is pretty upbeat, and it celebrates life and honoring friends and family who have passed away.

-At the end of the book, there’s a section that explains more about the holiday and the traditions that go along with it.
+At the end of the book, a section explains more about the holiday and the traditions that go along with it.

-If you’re looking for a cute Day of the Dead book for toddlers or preschoolers, this one has really pretty illustrations and it’s not remotely scary.
+If you’re looking for a cute Day of the Dead book for toddlers or preschoolers, this one has gorgeous illustrations, and it’s not remotely scary.